CharlyKeleb/Animations/README.md

 # Flutter Animations

-This project contains list of Animation
+This project contains list of Animation and UIs

 ## Getting Started